Royal Rajasthan

 Palace, Jaisalmer Fort, Rajasthan, India

 Today we visit Jaisalmer Fort*, one of the largest forts in the world.
 Built almost a millennium ago, the fort stands proudly on Thikuta Hill.
 As the sun sets, its yellow sandstone walls fade to a honey-gold, camouflaging the fort in the surrounding desert.
 Life within the citadel conjures up images of medieval times as we wander through narrow lanes filled with havelis (mansions), temples, skilled artisans and, of course, camels.
 We then explore the Jain temple dating to 11th century B.C. and the Folk Museum.
-Next, we visit Patwon-ki-Haveli, the home of a wealthy merchant belonging to a powerful Oswal Jain community which had over three hundred trading centers from Afghanistan to China.
+Next we visit Patwon-ki-Haveli, the home of a wealthy merchant belonging to a powerful Oswal Jain community which had over three hundred trading centers from Afghanistan to China.
 This ornate five-story complex took fifty years to complete and is the largest and most elaborate of Jaisalmer’s havelis.
 We also experience Gadisar Tank, a scenic rainwater lake surrounded by numerous beautiful shrines and a spectacular variety of birds.
 In the late afternoon, we drive to Sam village in the Thar Desert.
-Here we ride to the nearby sand dunes on camel backs and enjoy the beautiful desert sunset.
+Here we ride on camels to the nearby sand dunes and enjoy the beautiful desert sunset.
 (B, D)

 Suraj Pol (Sun gate), Junagarh Fort, Bikaner, Rajasthan, India